 2) Third parties cannot be bound by a Pre-Nuptial Agreement

 As a pre-nuptial agreement is only between you and your partner, you cannot bind other third parties (such as parents, siblings, etc.) in your agreement.
 For example, you cannot bind your partner’s parents to do anything in a pre-nuptial agreement.
-If there is a need for this, you should flag this out to the lawyer advising you in respect of the pre-nuptial agreement to see if they can offer you with any other solutions on how you can best protect your rights vis-à-vis a third party.
+If there is a need for this, you should flag this out to the lawyer advising you in respect of the pre-nuptial agreement to see if they can offer you any other solutions on how you can best protect your rights vis-à-vis the third party.

-3) A Pre-Nuptial Agreement is not the be all and end all
+3) A Pre-Nuptial Agreement is not the be-all and end-all

 A common misconception is that you may not change any terms once a pre-nuptial agreement is signed.
 While that is true in relation to that specific document, it does not prevent you and your partner from executing any further documents to deal with new issues that arise during your marriage, or if you wish to update or vary any of the agreed terms (by mutual consent) that were mentioned in your pre-nuptial agreement.
 This is known as a post-nuptial agreement.
 It is perfectly normal and recommended for a couple to enter into an agreement post-marriage if it is necessary.

-4) Arrangements relating to children should be refrained
+4) Arrangements relating to children should refrain

 If you intend to have children with your partner, you may be keen to come to an agreement on how you will care for your children upon a possible divorce.
-However, this is generally unadvisable as such agreements will rarely be upheld by a Court upon divorce.
+However, this is generally inadvisable as such agreements will rarely be upheld by a Court upon divorce.

 This is because the Court has to determine if the arrangements are in a child’s best interests, and that will be best determined at the time of the divorce, and not at the time when a pre-nuptial agreement is signed where there are no children of the marriage yet.
 It will be hard for you and your partner to truly anticipate where your lives may lead, and more importantly, what may be best for your child in that situation.